nashville-software-school/front-end-curriculum/24-javascript-201/README.md

 > **Instructor Suggestion:**
 >
-> Break now for a class exercise.
+> Break now for an in-class exercise.
 Have students create a new JS file for the solar system application that augments the `SolarSystem` module they created in the initial JS file.
 >
 >    1. Getter for an array of closest 5 stars to the Sun.
 >    1. Getter/setter for the estimated age of the solar system in earth years.